 Do you want to spread your wings and soar?

-Valerie Gordon is a career and communications strategist and the founder of Commander-in-She, LLC.
-A long-time storyteller and 10-time Emmy award-winning television producer, she helps women at all stages of their career find power in their stories and success in their next chapters.
-Sign up for her monthly newsletter at Commander-in-She.com
+Valerie Gordon is an author, instructor, career and communications trainer, and the founder of The Storytelling Strategist.
+A long-time storyteller and 10-time Emmy award-winning television producer, she helps women at all stages of career find power in their stories and success in their next chapters.